Appealing a Medicare Enrollment Denial

 The Centers for Medicare & Medicaid Services (CMS) has placed as much attention on scrutinizing providers and suppliers who seek enrollment in Medicare as they do on matters of Medicare exclusion, billing privilege revocations, and other enforcement tools for cracking down on waste, fraud, and abuse.
 The result is a difficult and daunting credentialing process, and one rife with potential problematic areas – especially for those with blemishes on their record.

 Because enrollment in Medicare and the ability to bill federal programs can be critical to practitioners, suppliers, and medical practices, ensuring you take the right steps to limit exposure to regulatory risks the first time around is critical.
 Even more so, seeking the help of experienced health care attorneys when appealing a denial from Medicare can help you make the most of your rights and limited opportunities to rectify a difficult situation.

 The Medicare Enrollment Process: Some Background

 At the time Medicare was first created in 1965, lawmakers felt placing overly restrictive conditions on enrollment would hinder the program’s viability.
 Until recently, there were few barriers to enrolling in Medicare, as either a supplier or a provider.
-Following a crack-down on fraud, CMS powers progressively strengthened.
+Following a crack-down on Medicare fraud, CMS powers progressively strengthened.
 The OIG, after a major health care fraud investigation, further concluded much of the problem stemmed from approving unethical, unqualified, and inexperienced applicants.